thefury/adminscripts/README.md

 Search through a directory tree and report on which git repositories have no remote origin.

+### retry.py

+Retry a command until it succeeds.

+### when-down.py

+Run a command when an internet address is down.

 ### when-up.py

 Run a command when an internet address is up.

-### when-down.py

-Run a command when an internet address is down.